saramannseichner/taptap/README.md

 # taptap

-2D animations that are triggered by sound.
+2D animations and sound wow!!!!
+Triggered by keyboard.
+Inspo by https://patatap.com/.

 Built with JavaScript